I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 Those who worry that you can’t use Google Map or Google Earth to create trails for Trail Tech Voyager use can be done relativity simply by converting the Google Map link to a GPX file.

-In my opinion, this is done without any specific knowledge.
-So how and where to get GPS trails is clear.
+In my opinion, this is done without any specific knowledge, so the how and where to get GPS trails is clear.

-Base maps are excellent, and it has a Perspective GPS view feature, which is missing for many other GPS units.
+The base maps are excellent, and it has a Perspective GPS view feature, which is missing from many other GPS units.

 I forgot about the possibility of renaming the trails’ names and changing the colors.
 I think this might sometimes cause some confusion, but the manufacturer seems to be working on it.